| | | | | |

 No Compromise ($1,200-$3,300+): For PC and Xbox users who want maximum torque without paying for PlayStation licensing, the Podium DD at $1,200 is the pick.
 The full cockpit bundles in the $2,000-$3,300 range give you a complete rig solution (everything in one order, one brand).
 At this level, it’s worth comparing with Simucube for the wheelbase and dedicated rig manufacturers for the cockpit – but if you value the integrated ecosystem and faffing-free experience, Fanatec’s top-end packages are hard to argue with.

-Before you order, the Fanatec deals and discount codes page is worth checking.
+Before you order, the Fanatec deals and discount codes page is worth checking, and remember the ZZ-SIMRACINGCOCKPIT code at the top of this guide gets you 5% off most of the catalogue.
 These 2026 reductions are listed as permanent, not promotional – which tells you something about where Fanatec want to position themselves under Corsair.
 Budget tight?
 The second-hand market for older Fanatec kit (DD1, DD2, QR1 products) is also worth exploring.
 Still solid, just no longer the latest generation.
+And if pedals are the one thing you’re holding on, the July Podium drop is your tipping point – either commit to the pre-order, or back-fill with V3s now and accept they’ll outlast the wait anyway.

 Fanatec Buyer’s Guide 2026